 Appen Ltd (ASX: APX)

-What is certain is this company’s continuing growth potential.
-Ever wondered how Apple’s Siri or Microsoft’s Cortana went from barely being able to understand speech a few years ago to now being able to almost have a full, semi-normal conversation?
+Ever wondered how Apple’s Siri, Amazon’s Alexa or Microsoft’s Cortana went from barely understanding speech a few years ago to now being able to have a full, semi-normal conversation?
 Well, it’s partly because of the work Appen does.

-The trend towards voice-assisted software is undeniable (it seems every device can talk to us these days).
-It isn’t difficult to conceive of a world where everything from your car to your refrigerator can hold a conversation with us.
-Thus, Appen is one of the most exciting companies on the ASX, and one that is actively shaping the technology of tomorrow.
+The trend towards voice-assisted software is growing – it seems every device can talk to us these days – and it isn’t too difficult to conceive of a world where everything from your car to your refrigerator can hold a conversation with you.

 Xero Limited (ASX: XRO)